suurjaak/SQLitely/README.md

 Using The Program
 -----------------

-SQLitely offers a convenient way for performing complex ALTER TABLE operations.
+SQLitely offers a convenient way for complex ALTER TABLE operations.
 Columns and constraints can be changed, reordered, added, dropped;
-encapsulating the multiple steps that SQLite requires for table modifications while retaining existing table data.
+the program automatically performs the multiple steps required for SQLite table modifications while retaining existing data (creating a temporary table, copying data, dropping old table, and renaming temporary table as old).
+Additionally, when renaming tables or columns, all related tables, indexes, triggers and views are altered automatically.

-Searching an opened database supports a simple Google-like [query syntax](http://suurjaak.github.io/SQLitely/help.html).
+SQLitely can search over all columns of all tables with a simple Google-like [query syntax](http://suurjaak.github.io/SQLitely/help.html).
-You can use keywords to search from specific tables and columns only (`table:foo`, `column:bar`), or from certain dates only (`date:2012`, `date:2010..2013-06`).
+Keywords can search from specific tables and columns only (`table:foo`, `column:bar`), or from certain dates only (`date:2012`, `date:2010..2013-06`).
 Search supports wildcards, exact phrases, grouping, excluding, and either-or queries.

-SQLitely can be minimized to tray, clicking the tray icon opens a search popup.
+SQLitely can show disk space usage for each table and index, in bytes and overall percentage.
+(Depending on the size of the database, this analysis can take a while.)

-The program itself is stand-alone, can work from any directory, and does not need additional installation, Windows installers have been provided for convenience.
+Windows installers have been provided for convenience.
+The program itself is stand-alone, can work from any directory, and does not need additional installation.
 The installed program can be copied to a USB stick and used elsewhere, same goes for the source code.

 SQLitely has been tested under Windows 7, Windows Vista, Windows XP and